Data-Science-for-Linguists-2022/Latin-Indirect-Speech/oo_introduction.md

 * *quīn* - that (complementizer; in negated sentences of doubt, knowledge, etc.)

 followed by a subjunctive phrase.
+As can be seen from the definitions above, these conjunctions (except *quīn*) were not originally complementizers.
+As Latin evolved, their meaning weakened in certain constructions, leading to their use for indirect speech.

 We could rewrite our accusative + infinitive sentence above as *Videō quia trāns flūmen sint lupī*.
 Notice that the only change from the independent form is that the verb is now in its subjunctive form.